rabbitmq/rabbitmq-website/site/migrate-mcq-to-qq.md

 ### Create the Destination Virtual Host

-[Create the new virtual host](https://rabbitmq.com/vhosts.html#creating) with the correct default queue type (quorum) in either the existing cluster or a new cluster.
+[Create the new virtual host](https://rabbitmq.com/vhosts.html#creating) with the correct default queue type (quorum) in the existing cluster.
 The queue type should be selected from the **queue type** drop down list when the new virtual host is being added via management UI.
-Alternatively, it can also be created using the CLI interface by specifying the default queue type and adding some permissions:
+Alternatively, it can also be created using the CLI interface by specifying the default queue type and adding the permissions.
+Ensure all required users have access and can connect to the new virtual host by following the steps in the [set permissions](https://rabbitmq.com/rabbitmqctl.8.html#set_permissions).

 ```bash
 rabbitmqctl add_vhost NEW_VHOST --default-queue-type quorum
 rabbitmqctl set_permissions -p NEW_VHOST USERNAME '.*' '.*' '.*'
 ```
-Ensure all required users have access and can connect to the new virtual host by following the steps in the [set permissions](https://rabbitmq.com/rabbitmqctl.8.html#set_permissions).

 ### Create the Federation Upstream

 A new [federation upstream](https://rabbitmq.com/blue-green-upgrade.html#setup-federation) should be created for the NEW\_VHOST with the